nikki-experiments/my-react-boilerplate/README.md

 To install:

     $ yarn add webpack (or run $ npm install --global webpack)

+You can also add the following dependencies: webpack-dev-server and html-webpack-plugin.

 Now you could run a command to convert your React files into your final js file.
 Make sure you are in your project's root directory.